Chivas Clem: Shirttail Kin

 Curated by Alison M. Gingeras

 Dallas Contemporary is pleased to present Chivas Clem: Shirttail Kin, the Paris, Texas-based multimedia artist’s first solo museum exhibition, opening October 17, 2024.
-Curated by Alison M. Gingeras, Shirttail Kin presents an archive of more than 70 photographs spanning over a decade.
+Curated by Alison M. Gingeras, Shirttail Kin presents an archive of 61 photographs spanning over a decade.
 In a shift from the artist’s usual appropriation-based explorations of pop culture, Shirttail Kin documents a local community of transient men whom Clem frequented upon his return to his hometown after an illustrious career in New York.
 Turning his attention to his native landscape, Clem captures some of the region’s most pressing issues.
 His intimate images disclose complex and surprising constructions of masculinity while also capturing an empathetic picture of a misunderstood and largely forgotten population.
 The exhibition is accompanied by a catalog published by the New York-based publisher Heinzfeller Nileisist and Dallas Contemporary, with a foreword by renowned cultural critic, Hilton Als.

 “Dallas Contemporary is proud to present this compelling body of work from Chivas Clem.
 Provocative but gentle, Chivas’s photographs capture human bonds, trust, and fervent rapports between men in the same place in rural Texas, but with wildly different trajectories, portraying an America that is not as divided or fractured as we often see depicted.
 The work offers a loaded, poignant view of outsiderness, a position at the heart of this country’s myth,” said Interim Executive Director Lucia Simek.